-There are also a number of counselling and support services available outside of the University that you can access.
+There are also a number of counselling and support services available external to the University.

 On-campus emergency accomodation is available if you need a safe space to stay.
-Contact the Safer Communities Office and they can outline your options and help you access this.
+Contact the Safer Communities Office to have a confidential chat about your options.
+It is available 8.30am–5.30pm, Monday to Friday.

 Outside business hours contact Campus Security on +61 2 9351 3333 (available 24/7) to access emergency accommodation.

 You can also access help with emergency accommodation through your student representative group.

-Independent student organisations at the University also provide additional forms of assistance for students, including support groups, advocacy and safe spaces.
+Independent student organisations at the University provide additional assistance for students, including support groups, advocacy and safe spaces.